 Alcohol Treatment in Lieu of a Prison Sentence

 Under Florida law, the court may choose to allow you to serve a portion or all of your prison term in a residential alcoholism treatment program.
 If you spend time in such a treatment program, that time will count toward your original prison term.
+Contact a Sarasota criminal defense lawyer to learn more about you legal actions.

 Getting the Legal Help You Need